AlephAlpha/Nekomata/doc/Builtins.md

 ### `pow` (`E`, `2 -> 1`)

-Raise a number to a an power.
+Raise a number to a power.

 Fails when the exponent is not an integer.